SGDInstitute/apollo/content/collections/pages/sgdinstitute/programs.md

         content:
           -
             type: text
-            text: 'To date, MBLGTACC is America''s largest and oldest continuously-held conference for queer and trans+ college students.
+            text: 'To date, MBLGTACC is America''s largest and oldest continuously-held conference for queer and trans+ college students and young adults.
 And it remains proudly student-run.'
       -
         type: set
         attrs: